inQWIRE/SQIR/examples/shor/README.md

 * ModMult.v - modular exponentiation, defined in RCIR
 * QPEGeneral.v - general statement of correctness for ../QPE.v
 * RCIR.v - formalization of reversible circuits
-* ResourceShor.v - proof about the resources (= gates) required for Shor's
+* ResourceShor.v - proof about the resources (i.e. number of gates) required for Shor's
 * Shor.v - core formalization of Shor's algorithm

 Utilities
-* AltShor.v - Shor's algorithm defined in the new gate set; proofs that the new definition is equivalent to the old (Shor.v)
+* AltShor.v - Shor's algorithm defined in a gate set amenable to extraction; proofs that the new definition is equivalent to the old (Shor.v)
 * Resource.v - facts about the number of gates used by various operations
 * ShorAux.v - number theory results, reduction from fatorization to order finding, and other useful facts for Shor.v